chaoss/augur/docs/source/quick-start.rst

 PostgreSQL Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-- Gain access to an Ubuntu 18.04 or later environment and install PostgreSQL.
-Ubuntu 20.04 is recommended because its long-term support (LTS) window is longer.
+- Once Ubuntu is ready, next step is to install PostgreSQL.
+Run following commands in Ubuntu terminal.

 .. code-block:: bash